 Having a hard time figuring out where to go in Portugal?
-Lisbon should be your first stop.
-A must-see, Lisbon is one of the oldest cities in western Europe.
+Lisbon should be your first visit.
+A must-see, Lisbon, Portugal is one of the oldest cities in western Europe.
 The birthplace of Amália Rodrigues, the iconic Fado singer, Lisbon is rich in culture, history, and striking views.

-Walking the calçada Portuguesa (or cobbled streets) in between the buildings, you will be greeted by sweet old women, hanging their clothes up to dry by their windows.
+Walking the calçada Portuguesa (or cobblestone streets) in between the buildings, you will be greeted by sweet old women, hanging their clothes up to dry by their windows.

-The streets of Bairro Alto, a trendy neighborhood known for its beer-drinking scene are filled with laughter and the smell of sardines.
+The streets of Bairro Alto, a trendy neighborhood known for its beer-drinking scene and street art are filled with laughter and the smell of grilled sardines.
 It is truly a comforting and inviting experience.
 Lisbon makes anyone feel at home.
+Moreover, Lisbon was born among seven hills like Rome, as the legend goes.
+The seven hills were São Roque, São Jorge, São Vicente, Santo André, Santa Catarina, Chagas and Sant’Ana, making up important locations in the city today.

-To truly understand the importance of Lisbon, we need to go over a bit of its history.
+To truly understand the importance of Lisbon and what makes it one of the major cities in Europe, we need to go over a bit of its history.
 We don’t need to go very far back in time to understand its political significance.
 Not many know this outside of Portugal, but for over 40 years, the Portuguese lived under a fascist dictatorship.

 To understand a Portuguese person, one must learn about this period in time.
-On the 25 of April, in 1974 the “Carnation Revolution”, a peaceful military coup, overthrew the fascist dictatorship of António Salazar in Lisbon.
+On the 25 of April 1974 the “Carnation Revolution”, a peaceful military coup, overthrew the fascist dictatorship of António Salazar in Lisbon, Portugal.

-For many of the generations in Portuguese families, this day signifies the end of decades of oppression, torture by PIDE (Salazar’s police), and the beginning of the end to Portuguese colonization.
+For many generations in Portuguese families, this day signifies the end of decades of oppression, torture by PIDE (Salazar’s police), and the beginning of the end of Portuguese colonization.
 It’s a day of freedom, “Liberdade”.
 This is what Lisbon signifies to many!

 Every year on this day, people take to the streets to sing “Grândola, Vila Morena”, the song that triggered the revolution and was played on the radio, letting everyone know that the coup was starting.
 You will see people handing out free carnations to everyone, the flower that military forces placed at the end of their guns on that day.